-PTM should begin prior to a principal being placed in the job, at the preparation stage.
-This preparation may happen through universities, colleges, or other preparation programs in close partnership with school districts.
+PTM should begin prior to a principal being placed in the job, which we refer to as pipeline development.
+Pipeline development starts when a candidate is a teacher.
+Giving teachers authentic leadership experiences may better prepare them to lead in the principal role.
+Additionally, most states require formal preparation.
+This preparation may happen through universities, colleges, or other preparation programs and should be done in close partnership with school districts.
 In some instances, districts may proactively identify teachers or other staff with leadership potential and encourage them to pursue the principalship.
 After completing their preparation, graduates are typically certified and licensed to be principals, allowing them to engage in the recruitment and selection process with districts and schools.

 These first two PTM components are typically linear, but once principals complete their pre-service work and enter into their in-service role as principals, their career continuum becomes more cyclical.
 Many districts evaluate principals annually and use the results of these evaluations to identify professional learning needs.
-Regardless of evaluation results, professional learning should begin as soon as a principal is hired in the form of early-career supports or induction to effectively transition into their new role.
-This professional learning may take the form of mentoring, coaching, or other job-embedded professional development activities.
-In some districts, performance evaluation results are also tied to compensation and incentives decisions.
+Regardless of evaluation results, professional learning should begin as soon as a principal is hired in the form of early-career supports or induction to effectively transition into their new role.6 This professional learning may take the form of mentoring, coaching, or other job-embedded professional development activities.
+Redefining and talent managing principal supervision has been a high-leverage strategy for improving principal performance evaluation and professional learning.7 In some districts, performance evaluation results are also tied to decisions about compensation and incentives.
 Districts may also use compensation and incentives to attract or retain principals in schools where the working environment may be more challenging.